peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-25-sermon-good-friday-Ps-22.md

 ## Sermon

 Beloved in the Lord, today was the darkest of days, yet we call it _Good Friday_.
-Today was the day when Satan tried to destroy Jesus, for it is written that Satan had entered into Judas [(Lk 22:3)](http://www.esvbible.org/Luke+22:3/).
+Today was the day when Satan tried to destroy Jesus, for it is written that Satan entered into Judas [(Lk 22:3)](http://www.esvbible.org/Luke+22:3/).
 And Judas betrayed Jesus to the Sanhedrin.
 The Sanhedrin was glad and paid money to Judas;
-then they sent the mob with swords and clubs to the Garden of Gethsemane and they arrested Jesus.
+then they sent the mob with swords and clubs to the Garden of Gethsemane and they arrested our Lord there.
 Things got out of hand and it would appear that Satan had taken control of the whole situation in order to destroy our Lord.

-But had not the devil already had his chance to destroy Him in the wilderness?
+But did not the devil already have his chance to destroy Jesus in the wilderness?
-Jesus had not eaten for 40 days—He was weak and was tempted by the devil, yet without sin.
+Our Lord had not eaten for 40 days—He was weak and was tempted by the devil, yet without sin.
 It is written that the devil **departed from Him until an opportune time** [(Lk 4:13)](http://www.esvbible.org/Luke%204%3A13/).
 Now is the opportune time.

-He is after Jesus.
-Jesus is taken away to the Sanhedrin and put on trial.
+The devil is after Jesus.
+Our Lord is taken away to the Sanhedrin and put on trial.

 > **“Are you the Son of God …?”**

-> **And [Jesus] said to them, “You say that I am.”**
+> **And [Jesus says] to them, “You say that I am.”**

-> **Then they said, “What further testimony do we need?
+> **Then they [say], “What further testimony do we need?
 We have heard it ourselves from his own lips.”** [(Lk 22:70‑71)](http://www.esvbible.org/Luke%2022%3A70-71/)

 He cannot deny that He is God and for that, He receives the sentence of death.

-Jesus is treated horribly; what is done to Jesus is appalling.
+Jesus is treated horribly; what is done to Him is appalling.
-Many of you have seen *The Passion of the Christ* movie, and if it portrays at all how Jesus was treated and what was done to Him—and I think it does—what the Roman soldiers do to Jesus is appalling.
+Many of you have seen *The Passion of the Christ* movie, and if it portrays at all how Jesus is treated and what is done to Him—and I think it does—what the Roman soldiers do to Jesus is appalling.

 _[Illustration]_ If Islamic terrorists attacked your office building like they attacked Belgium on Tuesday, that would be appalling, too.
-Fortunately, you were not hurt.
+Imagine they did, and fortunately you were not hurt.
-Tragically, dozens were killed.
+Tragically, though, dozens were killed—their bodies torn apart.
-Security cameras show that the terrorists accessed the building through the back door. … And you realize that *you* propped that back door open with a styrofoam cup to let yourself out for a smoke and you *never took it out* when you came back in.
+Security cameras show that the terrorists accessed your building through the back door by the loading dock.
+They wheeled in a bomb on a cart; then a blast and death and mourning. … And you realize that *you* propped the back door open with a styrofoam cup to let yourself out for a smoke and you *never took the cup out* when you came back in.
-*You let the terrorists in the building!*
+You did it: *you let the terrorists in the building!*
 Who are you appalled at now?<sup>[<a name="id0001" href="#ftn.id0001">†</a>]</sup>

+What do you feel when you meditate on your suffering Lord?
-You are responsible for the Crucifixion of our Lord; your sin put Him there.
+You are responsible; *your sin put Him there*.
-Look at Him mocked, spat upon, scourged, and tortured.
+Look at Him mocked, look at Him spat upon, look at Him scourged, and see Him crucified.
 Your sin put Him there.
 I put Him there, too.

-> *Oh, come and mourn the Crucified!*

-Beloved in the Lord, today was the darkest of days, yet we call it _Good Friday_.
-For God is able to use Satan for His own good and gracious will.
+> **My God, my God, why have you forsaken me?**
+> **Why are you so far from saving me, from the words of my groaning?**

+There He is, the utterly obedient Son forsaken by His Father.
+Yet His Father remains a good Father, and He remains a good Son, and this is Good Friday.

+It is good because your sins are being punished, but it is not you on the Cross.
+Though it would appear that Satan has taken control of the whole situation in order to destroy our Lord, it is not our Lord that is being destroyed, but your sins.
+For He is momentarily being destroyed together with your sins, but when the smoke clears, your sins will be gone and He will rise from the dead.
+He bears your sins with great love for you, receiving the consequences you deserve.
+He bears your sins with great love for His Father, trusting in Him to the end.

+> **Save me from the mouth of the lion!**
+> **You have rescued me from the horns of the wild oxen!**
+> **I will tell of your name to my brothers;**
+> **in the midst of the congregation I will praise you:**
+> **…**
+> **From you comes my praise in the great congregation;**
+> **my vows I will perform before those who fear him.**
+> **The afflicted shall eat and be satisfied;**
+> **those who seek him shall praise the LORD!**
+> **May your hearts live forever!**

+Beloved in the Lord, may your hearts live forever by faith in Christ crucified for you!
 AMEN.

 ## Outline